Michael Hutchence: Death

+On 22 November 1997, at the age of 37, Hutchence was found dead in his room at the Ritz-Carlton hotel in the Double Bay suburb of Sydney.
+His cause of death was recorded as suicide by hanging.
+Actress Kym Wilson, who visited Hutchence in his hotel room the previous evening, was the last person to see him alive.

-Hutchence and INXS went on a world tour to support the April 1997 release of Elegantly Wasted.
+Earlier that year, Hutchence and INXS had started a world tour to support the April 1997 release of Elegantly Wasted.
 The final 20th anniversary tour was to occur in Australia in November and December.
 During the tour, Paula Yates planned to visit Hutchence with their daughter and Yates's three other children, but Bob Geldof had taken legal action to prevent the visit.

-On the morning of 22 November 1997, Hutchence, aged 37, was found dead in Room 524 at the Ritz-Carlton hotel in Double Bay, Sydney.
-Actress Kym Wilson was the last person to see Hutchence alive, when she visited him in his hotel room the previous evening.

-Geldof and Yates each gave police statements on the phone calls they exchanged with Hutchence on the morning of his death; however, they did not volunteer their phone records.
+Geldof and Yates each gave police statements concerning the phone calls they exchanged with Hutchence on the morning of his death, but did not volunteer their phone records.
 Yates's statement on 26 November indicated that she had informed Hutchence of the Geldof girls' custody hearing being adjourned until 17 December, which meant that Yates would not be able to bring their daughter and the Geldof girls to Australia for a visit as previously intended.
-According to Yates, Hutchence "was frightened and couldn't stand a minute more without his baby... [he] was terribly upset and he said, 'I don't know how I'll live without seeing Tiger'".
-Yates indicated that Hutchence said he was going to phone Geldof "to let the girls come to Australia".
+According to Yates, Hutchence "was frightened and couldn't stand a minute more without his baby ... [he] was terribly upset and he said 'I don't know how I'll live without seeing Tiger'."
+She indicated that Hutchence said he was going to call Geldof "to let the girls come to Australia".

 Geldof's police statements and evidence to the coroner indicated he did receive a call from Hutchence, who was "hectoring and abusive and threatening" during their phone conversation.
-The occupant in the room next to Hutchence's heard a loud male voice and swearing at about 5 am; the coroner was satisfied that this was Hutchence arguing with Geldof.
+The occupant in the room next to Hutchence's heard a loud male voice and swearing at about 5:00 am; the coroner was satisfied that this was Hutchence arguing with Geldof.

-At 9:54 am on 22 November, Hutchence spoke with a former girlfriend, Michèle Bennett; according to Bennett, Hutchence was crying, sounded upset, and told her he needed to see her.
-Bennett arrived at his hotel room door at about 10:40 am, but there was no response.
+At 9:54 am on 22 November, Hutchence spoke with a former girlfriend, Michele Bennett, who was the last person that he called on the morning of his death.
+According to Bennett, Hutchence was crying, sounded upset, said he could not sleep and told her he needed to see her.
+Bennett arrived at his hotel room door at about 10:40 am, but there was no response, so she thought he had fallen asleep and wrote him a note and left it at reception.
 Hutchence's body was discovered by a hotel maid at 11:50 am.
 Police reported that Hutchence was found "in a kneeling position facing the door.
-He had used his snakeskin belt to tie a knot on the automatic door closure at the top of the door, and had strained his head forward into the loop so hard that the buckle had broken."
+He had used his snakeskin belt to tie a knot on the automatic door closer at the top of the door, and had strained his head forward into the loop so hard that the buckle had broken."